Giulia Frasi: Handel's last prima donna

 From 1750 Messiah had annual performances at the Foundling Hospital until Handel's death and beyond.
 Based on Frasi's professional relationship with Handel and her involvement in charity, she is likely to have taken part in most of them.
 Indeed, David Vickers states that "Frasi participated in all of Handel's annual performances of Messiah, in the chapel of the Foundling Hospital (from 1750)."

-Many of Handel's oratorios had numerous revivals with her, including in provincial cities: Oxford in 1754, 1756, 1759, Salisbury in 1758, 1761, 1765, Ranelagh in 1751, 1752, and for nine consecutive years at the Three Choir festival (1756- 64).
+Many of Handel's oratorios had numerous revivals with her, including in provincial cities: Oxford in 1754, 1756, 1759, Salisbury in 1758, 1761, 1765, Ranelagh in 1751, 1752, and for nine consecutive years at the Three Choirs Festival (1756–64).